alexx855/Responsive-CSS-image-sprites/readme.md

 ```

 ### Example
-You can found two examples what ive used on my projects in this repo, but if you want to play with it, [here is a codepen example]
+You can found two examples what i've used on my projects in this repository.

 #### Notes
 Any comment, suggestion or star are apreciate :)